Agent215/C_CustomString_library/README.md

  # string editing library for use with c.

- the .c files are the source files , the .o files are the object files used to compile the library. the .a file is the library file compiled from the .h and the .c files
+ I have provided the source files , the object files used to compile the library, and the library file compiled from the .h and the .c files

  ## Documentation of implemented functions
 - int str_len(char *s)